ralitsa-k/Behavioural-experiment-confederate-influence/README.md

 **Analysis summary**
 R files contain the analysis pipeline which starts with load_data.R and continues with visualisations and the appropriate statistical tests on each hypotheses.
+For easy of use, instead of running load_data.R each time (as the original raw data is big), csv files are created with the appropriate variables for each measure and then used in each associated script.